michelfernandez/cove/site/content/english/sav-fsa.md

 {{% center-block %}}
 {{% content %}}
-# SAV-FSA Mitglieder nutzen Skribble zum Vorzugspreis
+# SAV-FSA members use Skribble at a preferential price

 {{< picture sav-special 200 >}}

-## pro Monat / Nutzer anstatt CHF 25.-
+## per month / user instead of CHF 25.00
-Signaturen können auch nutzerunabhängig bezogen werden.
+Signatures can also be obtained independently of the user.

 {{% /content %}}
 {{% /center-block %}}